tconfrey/BrainTool/README.md

 If you want to try it ping me at braintool.extension@gmail.com

-There's more info in the [Overview](http://braintool.org/overview).
+There's more info in the [Overview](http://braintool.org/overview) and the required official privacy policy is [here](./BrainToolPrivacyPolicy.pdf).
 Let me know if you have any thoughts, comments, or feedback.

 Tony